gnosis/dx-tools/README.md

 Edit the file in order to add your own secret mnemonic that will be used to sign the transactions.

-Aditionally, in this file you can add any custom configuration.
+Additionally, in this file you can add any custom configuration.
 Note that by modifying only this file you can keep your CLI in sync with future changes.

 > **NOTE**: The `local.conf` is git ignored, so you can add your wallet config